-- The worksheet/template includes several questions an entity would consider when determining whether and how to best incorporate the badges into its Weatherization Assistance Program.
+- The "Badges Toolkit: Worksheet" includes what to consider when determining whether and how to best incorporate the Badges into a weatherization assistance program.

-- The Passport features separate pages for each badge, which include places for the installer and the supervisor/trainer to record the number of times a task has been successfully completed.
+- The "Installer Badges Passport" features separate pages for each Badge, which include places for the installer and the supervisor/trainer to record the number of times a task has been successfully completed.

-- The Badges Verification Criteria include sample inspection checklists for each badge.
+- The "Installer Badges Verification Criteria" includes sample inspection checklists for each Badge.
 These can be modified as needed based on approved variance requests or more stringent requirements.
-They also should provide a basis for consistent inspections and awarding of badges.
+They also provide a basis for consistent inspections and awarding of Badges.